Relative Explanations for Contextual Problems with Endogenous Uncertainty: An Application to Competitive Facility Location: Introduction

-The decision-maker seeks solutions that maximize the expected reward $\mathbb{E}_{\mathbb{P}(\bm{y}| \bm{z}, \contV^0)} r(\bm{y}, \bm{z})$.
+The decision-maker seeks solutions that maximize the expected reward $\E{\Prob(\bm{y}\mid \bm{z}, \contV^0)} r(\bm{y}, \bm{z})$.
 The resulting contextual optimization problem is given by:

-The literature on counterfactual explanations for optimization problems use different definitions of the explanations.
-We follow the definitions introduced by \citet{kurtz2024counterfactual} and \citet{forel2023explainable} regarding relative counterfactual explanations.
-Let $\mathcal{D}$ be a desired feasible space, i.e., constraints that the solution $\bm{z}$ has to comply.
-For instance, coming back to our previous example of healthcare planning, we could impose the opening of a specific center.
-Relative counterfactual explanations for contextual optimization problems are defined as follows.
+The literature on counterfactual explanations for optimization problems uses different definitions of explanations.
+We follow the definition introduced by \citet{kurtz2025counterfactual} regarding relative counterfactual explanations.
+We introduce a desired feasible space $\mathcal{D}$ representing additional stakeholder requirements not satisfied by the factual solution.
+We assume that $\bm{z}^*(\contV^0)\cap \mathcal{D}= \emptyset $; otherwise, the explanation problem would be trivial.

+Relative counterfactual explanations aim to identify minimal changes in covariates such that there exists a feasible solution in $\mathcal{D}$ whose expected performance is at least a prescribed fraction of the factual optimum.
+They are defined as follows.